Collaborative Learning Center- Worcester

-The Collaborative Learning Center (CLC) is dedicated to helping all Becker College students achieve their academic goals by providing them with the academic supports crucial to building and strengthening their skills.
-The CLC staff fosters a supportive and productive learning environment by helping students to explore their academic potential and strive toward excelling in their chosen field of study.
+The Collaborative Learning Center (CLC) dedicates itself to helping all Becker College students achieve their academic goals by providing them with the academic supports crucial to building and strengthening their skills.
+The CLC staff fosters a supportive and productive learning environment by helping students explore their academic potential and strive toward excelling in their chosen field of study.

-Professional Learning Specialists and Peer Tutors are available for scheduled tutoring appointments and selected drop-in sessions, as well as study groups and workshops.
+Professional Learning Specialists and Peer Tutors are available for scheduled tutoring appointments, as well as study groups and workshops.
 Whether you need to study for a test, figure out how to solve word problems, or could use some help writing and formatting a paper, our dedicated and knowledgeable staff is here to support you.

 » Where are you located, and when are you open?